Table of Contents:

 HOFFMAN: Strengths and weaknesses tend to go together.
 When infinite learners get bored, their performance tends to crash.
 That’s certainly true of me.
 One of the things I actually have said about myself is, “I’m a bad employee.”
 And what that means is if I go to work, and do the same job, you know, Monday, Tuesday, Wednesday, Thursday, Friday, I kind of don’t care about my performance.
 I need to feel challenged, that I’m learning on the job every day.
 Otherwise, I tend to lose focus.
 Barry is even more extreme.
 The way he puts it, his brain just ceases to function.

 HOFFMAN: I can totally relate.
 For example, I was a pretty good employee in one of my earliest jobs, as a product manager at Fujitsu.
 But once I understood the technology and knew how to manage the product team and run through all of those QA checkpoints, I struggled to pay attention.
-The way I solved for that is I drank coffee.
+The way I solved that is by drinking coffee.
 A lot of coffee.

 And if you find yourself drinking a lot of coffee just to stay interested, you better start looking for the exit.
 Fortunately for Barry, a well-placed friend once again showed him the way out.

 DILLER: And again, luck weirdly comes.
 This time, I’m now 31, 32.
-And the owner of Paramount, Gulf and Western—called Charles Bluhdorn, he was this great industrialist of the ’60s and ’70s.
+And the owner of Paramount, Gulf + Western, called Charles Bluhdorn, he was this great industrialist of the ’60s and ’70s.

 And Charlie bought Paramount, and I got to know him because I was this person who bought movies.
 And when Charlie bought Paramount, he came to ABC to sell these movies.
 And I said, “You made terrible movies, we’re not buying your library.”
 He and I had a really great, fun, contentious relationship.
 But over five, six, seven years—and he at various times said to me, “You have to come to Paramount, you should run our television.”
 And I would say, “No, I’m not doing that.
 No, no, no.”